 We are having such a nice December - the weather is absolutely amazing.
 We have had virtually no snow and warm, warm temperatures.
 It was the perfect night when we went to Parliament Hill after Travel Massive for the opening night of Lights Across Canada.
 This is a wonderful light show featuring winter motifs and animals that is projected on the front of the Parliament building and it's the most charming thing in the world.

 I loved "Snow Days" as a kid.
-And being an adult is no different!
+And being an adult is no different - especially in Lake Placid.

 School age children in Canada and the northern United States know that the two most beautiful words in the world are "Snow Day"!
 For those unfamiliar, a Snow Day occurs when the winter weather is so inclement it necessitates school closures.
 This actually happens far less often than you'd imagine, as those of us living in harsh winter climates are pretty hearty folk and we've got the road clearing equipment needed to stare down just about any winter storm.